ledgitbe/casco/README.md

 - **We added 2 new types of contract clients to the generator.**

+### Public release

+We will release the entire framework under the GNU GPLv3 license, but right now the repository is not in a state ready for release yet.
+Right now our focus is on the hackathon.
+We will prepare the repository for public release after the hackathon.

+### Pictures!
 TODO: ADD PICTURE URLS

 # Default README below